 This Privacy Shield update is important because many businesses operating inside and outside of the EU are going to be effected by the Privacy Shield so it is worth keeping updated on wording and requirements of the Privacy Shield.
 A critical development in this Privacy Shield update has been the push by the working party to suggest that any transfer from the US to a third country must comply with the Privacy Shield principles.
 In other words, if your business is storing data that is coming from the US, that storage will need to comply with the Privacy Shield principles.

-Who is the Article 29 Working Party
+Who is the Board

-The Article 29 Working Party (WP29) is composed of representatives of:
+The Board is composed of representatives of:

 - the national data protection authorities (DPA),